-Maryland Governor Hogan has postponed Maryland's Primary Election from April 28, 2020 to June 2, 2020, five weeks later.
+Maryland Governor Hogan has postponed Maryland's Primary Election from April 28, 2020 to June 2, 2020, mail in only, five weeks later.
 The Special General Election for the 7th Congressional District has NOT been postponed, but will take place by mail.

 The Special General Election is only for the 7th District to finish out the rest of the former Elijah Cumming's term.
 However, due to the gerrymandering of congressional districts in Maryland, the 7th District includes parts of Howard County, Baltimore County, and Baltimore city.
 The three candidates are listed on the Maryland BOE site.
 This is the first time that the state is attempting a completely mail-in ballot, which is different than absentee voting.

 You may want to read the online Baltimore Sun article for more details.
 We also urge you to access the numerous free resources on our website and on the other websites that we support, the LWVMD, the LWVNCA, and the LWVUS.

 - Voting in the time of Coronavirus is a public-facing blog post sharing tips to help voters safely cast their ballots in upcoming elections